lucas-ige/containers/README.md

 brew install podman
 ```

-The containers technology relies on Linux-specific features and most (or all?) containers are based on GNU/Linux
+The containers technology relies on Linux-specific features.
+Besides, many containers are based on GNU/Linux
 images.
 Podman therefore needs a virtual machine (VM) to run containers on MacOS.
 To download such a virtual machine,
 run: